jglev/medieval-mappamundi/README.md

 1. The **`Diplomatic_Reading`** column contains an exact transcription of the contents of the map.
 1. The **`Normalized_Reading`** column contains a normalized version of the `Diplomatic_Reading` column.
 See [below](#our-approach-to-normalizing "Our approach to normalizing") for detail on our approach to normalizing these data.

 The `Extras` directory contains an example script written in R for transforming the dataset into a toponym-to-map "edge list" / ["adjacency list"](https://en.wikipedia.org/wiki/Adjacency_list "Wikipedia: 'Adjacency List'"), to facilitate network analyses of these data.
-This script also facilitates creating an alphabetized text file of all unique toponyms across all maps, to facilitate deduplication (e.g., looking for mis-spelled, etc. toponyms).
+This script also facilitates creating an alphabetized text file of all unique toponyms across all maps, to facilitate deduplication (e.g., looking for variant spellings of the same toponym, etc.).

 ### Our approach to normalizing